In the workplace, extroverts are more sociable, but introverts also exhibit useful qualities. Sometimes introverts really make good employees.

 Introverts are good employees, and they are not easily deceived by immediate results, unlike their extrovert counterparts.

-Laurie Helgoe in her interview with Daily Mail further states, “Introverts are also content to work on projects that require a long stretch of solitude.
+“Introverts are also content to work on projects that require a long stretch of solitude.
 For these reasons, introverts seem better able to resist distractions and carry out long-range plans.”

 Introverts are grounded in long-term solutions.
 Their ability to resist alluring immediate rewards makes them an indispensable element of any company.